schulle4u/atmiral/README.md

 * `sudo ./install.sh --both`: install system-wide and for current user, requires root permissions.
 * `sudo ./install.sh --uninstall`: uninstall ATMIRAL, could require root permissions.

-You can also run ATMIRAL by calling `./atmiral.sh`  in the script's directory.
+All modules are available in the respective installation environment, e.g. `atmiral` for the main program or `atmiralfm` for the file browser.
+You can also run ATMIRAL by calling `./atmiral.sh`  in the script's directory, in case you prefer not to install it.

-## Usage
+## Using the main program

 ### Menu directories